 Legal basis

-- Article 3:2 of the General Administrative Law Act stipulates that, when preparing a decision, the administrative body must obtain the necessary knowledge of the relevant facts and interests to be weighed up.
+2. Article 3:2 of the General Administrative Law Act stipulates that when preparing a decision, the administrative body must gather the necessary knowledge regarding the relevant facts and interests to be weighed up.
 An obligation to conduct an investigation, therefore.

 Links to legal bases